Archive for December, 2006

 Food for Thought

 Yesterday evening, having spent more than a week unable to work out as usual due to back trouble, and feeling, consequently, a little in need of some exercise, I decided to walk for while before getting on the subway to go home.
 My office is on Park Avenue just south of Grand Central Station, and I thought I might stroll down as far as Union Square, or perhaps even Houston Street.
-It being an unusually mild evening, however, I decided to press on, and wound up walking the whole way back to my home in Park Slope: a distance of about 7.62 miles, according to Google Earth.
+It being an unusually mild evening, however, I decided to press on, and wound up walking the whole way back to Park Slope: a distance of about 7.62 miles, according to Google Earth.

 A Bag of His Own